Top Natural Sources of Vitamin K To Help You Sleep

 As a lover of sleep who is always looking for new ways to enhance her slumber experience, I was quite excited to find out how easy it is include the sleep-boosting Vitamin K into one's diet - be it cattails and other edibles, here are some natural ways to introduce vitamin K into your diet.

 Warning!
-If you are currently taking warfarin you should check with your doctor before adding vitamin K into your regimen.
+Check with your doctor before adding vitamin K into your regimen.

 As strange as it may sound, this narrow leaf shoot can help you add more vitamin K into your system.
 Just one shoot contains 4.33 micrograms (mcg) of vitamin K, which means you would have to eat a great deal of them to meet your recommended daily value, which can range from 122 mcg to 182 mcg depending on your gender, age and size.